epiecs/dotfiles/README.md

 - Manual todo

-    - Set correct login items
     - Import rectangle config
     - Import wireguard tunnels
     - Login to obsidian
         - The vault can be opened from your projects folder
     - Install printer(s)

-    - Disable private mac on wifi where needed
+    - Set your user image
     - Set/check your hostname
-    - Set your user image
+        - General > About > Click on the name to edit

     - Login to edge and sync with your `gregorybers@gregorybers.eu` account
+        - Transfer open tabs with `tabox`
     - Login to vscode and sync
+    - Disable private mac on wifi where needed
+    - Transfer files and projects

+    - Set correct login items
+    - Aldente appearance > other -> do not show dock icon
     - Drag correct items in dock
-    - Aldente appearance > other -> do not show dock icon
-    - Transfer files and projects
+    - finder -> preferences -> sidebar
+        - show main disk
+        - choose sidebar items
+        - add needed folders to sidebar
+    - notifications
+        - disable tips

 ## Handy functions